AgileStar20/react-redux-technical-challenge/README.md

 ## How to take this test

 The is no right or wrong way to do this, we are more interested in the code you write, the development process you use rather than marking your work!
-Set yourself a 4 hour maximum time limit and see how get on.
+Set yourself a time limit and see how get on.

 ## Data